Shuaijun-LIU/Steam_Game_Recommendation_System/README.md

 ### 1.1 Introduction

-This README outlines a multi-phase Team Project for CS777 course, aimed at extracting, processing, and analyzing user and game data from Steam, followed by constructing and deploying a sophisticated machine learning-based game recommendation system.
+This README outlines a multi-phase Project aimed at extracting, processing, and analyzing user and game data from Steam, followed by constructing and deploying a sophisticated machine learning-based game recommendation system.
 Each step involves specific tools, methodologies, and insights aimed at understanding user behavior and improving game recommendations.

 **Keywords: Recommendation System, Spark, Web Crawler, Big Data Analysis**